 More and more women are deciding to become pregnant for the first time when they have reached at least 30 years of age, something that was not in the forefront of their minds quite some time ago.
 This has a number of advantages, such as those discussed below:

-- Have financial solvency and housing.
+- Having financial solvency and a home.

 - The couple's relationship is more stable.

 - They feel more mature and capable of raising a child.

 - The couple has had plenty of time to enjoy themselves alone and they are ready to face the arrival of a child as another stage in their lives.

 Here are some of the reasons why the age of 30 is a good time to be a mom.

 Despite these advantages, at a woman's older age, gestation carries risks.
 Although women in their 40s may be fit and healthy, their bodies are no longer well prepared for pregnancy and childbirth.

 Listed below are some of the problems we may encounter when delaying the desire for motherhood:

 - Risk of developing diabetes or increasing blood pressure.